Ta180m/Blog/_posts/2021-03-15-worst-first-build-part-3.md

 Well, it's probably people who are extremely price inelastic or people who know absolutely nothing about normal GPU prices.
 Or just extremely wealthy people.

-Even at the local [Micro Center](ategory/4294966937/video-cards), all they have now is some extremely overpriced Quandros and a few GTX 710s that are even slower than my laptop's current GPU.
+Even at the local [Micro Center](ategory/4294966937/video-cards), all they have now is some extremely overpriced Quadros and a few GTX 710s that are even slower than my laptop's current GPU.
 Doesn't look to good to be buying GPUs now.
 I *could* buy one since they aren't as overpriced as the ones on eBay, but that's a huge hassle I don't want to go through if I don't have to.

 One last thing: Radeon 6700 XT launch on Thursday.
 It's way out of my price range, but perhaps it could be the beginning of better stock availability?
 Who knows.
 A Bitcoin or Ethereum crash could do the trick, too.